-Decisions For Living (DFL) tutors work with inmates in the Bucks County Correctional Facilities, teaching a process that emphasizes self-awareness, personal responsibility, critical thinking, and goal setting.
+Decisions For Living (DFL) tutors work one-to-one with inmates in the Bucks County Correctional Facilities, teaching a process that emphasizes self-awareness, personal responsibility, critical thinking, and goal setting.
 DFL provides inmates with tools to help them reintegrate more effectively into the community upon release.

-- Training: A fifteen-hour training includes a tour of the Bucks County Correctional Facility.
-The training provides tutors with an overview of the DFL course, the process that will help you become an effective tutor, and the responsibilities you have as a Vita volunteer.
+• Training: A 10-hour classroom training, plus supplemental video training, and an orientation to the Bucks County Correctional Facility, which may be conducted remotely over Zoom.
+The training provides tutors with an overview of the DFL course, methods of effective tutoring, and the responsibilities you have as a Vita volunteer.
 After training, tutors are individually interviewed.
 The tutor’s availability and personal interests are used to place a tutor with a client.